Charlie Blackmon Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.78 team ERA that ranks 19th among all MLB pitching staffs.
+- The Cardinals have a 4.97 team ERA that ranks 22nd across all MLB pitching staffs.

-- Cardinals pitchers combine to rank 11th in baseball in home runs allowed (nine total, one per game).
+- Cardinals pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Matz (0-1) gets the starting nod for the Cardinals, his second of the season.
+- Mikolas (0-1) pitches for the Cardinals to make his third start of the season.

-- His last appearance was on Tuesday against the Atlanta Braves, when the lefty went 5 1/3 innings, surrendering four earned runs while allowing 10 hits.
+- The right-hander last pitched on Wednesday against the Atlanta Braves, when he tossed six innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.